roverwing/RoverWingLibrary/docs/basic.rst

 .. function::   void reverseMotor(motor_t m)

-   Reverses motor direction.
+   Reverse motor direction.
 After using this function, power sent to the motor, as well as encoder readings (see below) will be multiplied by -1.

-   RoverWing library includes an example sketch MotorsAndServosBasic, which illustrates the use of these functions.
+RoverWing library includes an example sketch :file:`MotorsAndServosBasic`, which illustrates the use of these functions.

 Encoders
 --------